Written by Maisie Bygraves on Aug 04, 2021.

 Scientifically fact checked by Nick Witton, Sleep Scientist.

-Are you finding it hard to get to sleep because you’re lying awake in bed thinking too much?
+Are you finding it hard to get to sleep because you’re lying awake in bed, and want to know how to stop racing thoughts at night?
 Are you playing the same old thoughts on repeat each night?
 And are you thinking about things that are outside of your control?

 We can assure you that you’re certainly not alone.
 Millions of people around the world suffer from the draining effects of racing thoughts at night.
 Thinking too much at night can not only lead to a bad night’s sleep, but worse still, no sleep at all.